samuelmiver/protinseq/README.md

 [Miravet-Verde, Samuel](mailto:smiravet@ethz.ch)
 [Serrano, Luis](mailto:luis.serrano@crg.eu)

-## To include

-Required content
-Compiled standalone software and/or source code
-A small (simulated or real) dataset to demo the software/code A README file that includes:
-Instructions to run on data
-Expected output
-Expected run time for demo on a "normal" desktop computer

 # Citation

 If you use the tools and workflow presented in this repository, please cite:

 - [FASTQINS and ANUBIS: two bioinformatic tools to explore facts and artifacts in transposon sequencing and essentiality studies](https://academic.oup.com/nar/article/48/17/e102/5894413)
-- ProTInSeq: transposon insertion tracking by ultra-deep DNA sequencing applied to identify small and large translated ORFs.
+- ProTInSeq: transposon insertion tracking by ultra-deep DNA sequencing to identify translated large and small ORFs

 # License

 ProTInSeq is under a common GNU GENERAL PUBLIC LICENSE.
 Plese, check [LICENSE](./LICENSE) for further information.

-###### [2023] - Centre de Regulació Genòmica (CRG) - All Rights Reserved*
+###### [2024] - Centre de Regulació Genòmica (CRG) - All Rights Reserved*